 Eagan offers a typical suburban feel, but it has the added benefit of sprawling green spaces.
 With numerous walking trails, lakes, and 55 parks to choose from, you can hide from city life if you wish.

 Eagan is perfectly situated near major highways that can get you to anywhere in the Twin Cities metro area quickly.
-If you’re looking for a suburb that feels less like a suburb and more like a quiet neighborhood in St. Paul, Eagan is the perfect location for you.
+If you’re looking for a suburb that feels less like a suburb and more like a quiet neighborhood, Eagan is the perfect location for you.

 Table of Contents:

 With a majority of residents being married (78%), and around half of all residents having children under the age of 18, Eagan is a wonderful location to settle down or to raise a family.
 Eagan consistently earns high scores in livability, and in 2017 it was named the 28th most livable city in the United States by USA Today.

 If you travel for work, fun, or both, Eagan has quick access to MSP International Airport.
 Other major attractions that residents frequent include the Twin Cities Premium Outlets for affordable and high-end shopping, Cascade Bay outdoor water park to cool off in the summer, and the 2,000-acre Lebanon Hills Regional Park to reconnect with nature.

 Many Eagan residents dine out regularly, enjoy a beer at a local brewery or pub, and attend sporting events.
 Twenty-two percent of residents volunteer and almost 60% vote in elections, making it a highly engaged community.

 There are many things to love about Eagan, but its location, friendly neighbors, and livability make it a standout choice for anyone.